swoole/awesome-swoole/README.md

       * [Miscellaneous](#miscellaneous-1)

-NOTE: Projects labelled with emoji :globe_with_meridians:  are contributed by international developers, with non-English documentation included.
+NOTE: Projects labelled with emoji :globe_with_meridians: have their documentation written in non-English languages.

 ## Client Packages